 The MEC Avoidance Subcontractor will employ U.S. Army and/or Department of Defense (DoD) certified unexploded ordnance (UXO) technicians specifically trained in MEC identification, explosive items, and/or ordnance.
 Prior to construction activities, MEC personnel will perform a visual and magnetometer survey of the excavation area and equipment movement areas within the quarry.
 Access routes within the munitions response site (MRS) boundary will be at least twice as wide as the widest vehicle that will be used during excavation activities.
 The cleared approach paths will be the only ingress/egress routes.
 Construction personnel will be escorted by the UXO Technicians at all times until the removal area has been completely surveyed and cleared areas are marked.
 In the event an anomaly is detected, the on-site MEC Avoidance Subcontractor will be responsible for identifying suspect MEC items, and contacting the Subcontractor SSHO and SAIC Construction Manager of its discovery.
-The SAIC Construction Manager.
+The SAIC Construction Manager will contact the SAIC Project Manager, the USACE COR, and the RVAAP Facility Manager.
 In the event that MEC is identified in the removal area, activities will cease until measures for removing or destruction of the MEC are completed.